tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Backtest or validate a dual moving average crossover strategy with a capital allocation of $100,000.

-* Quantify evaluation metrics pertaining to overall portfolio and per-trade performance.
+* Quantify evaluation metrics on overall portfolio and per-trade performance.

 * Build a trading dashboard to visualize the multiple components of algorithmic trading.